- alwayson_ddl_executed -

 Redo Bytes Remaining

-The amount of log in kilobytes remaining to be redone to finish the reverting phase.
+The amount of log in kilobytes remaining to be redone to finish the

 Secondary replica